dansondergaard/tmhmm.py/README.md

 - the need to predict transmembrane helices on a large dataset.

-This Python implementation includes a parser for the undocumented file format used to describe the model and a pure Python (slow) implementation of the Viterbi algorithm used to perform the annotation.
+This Python implementation includes a parser for the undocumented file format used to describe the model and a pretty fast Cython implementation of the Viterbi algorithm used to perform the annotation.
 The output looks like this:

     $ python3 tmhmm.py TMHMM2.0.model test.fa
     0-444: outside